Presentations with Beamer

 - The Beamer theme that I use is logictheme.sty.

-- exam.sty (Philip Hirschhorn 1994-2011): a nice option in you want to maintain a single document which, with a single toggle, both prints a preamble-and-exercises set, and a set of exercises-and-solutions.
-(This is what I have chosen to use for my Gödel book exercises).
+- exam.sty (Philip Hirschhorn 1994-2021): a nice option if you want to maintain a single document which, with a single toggle, both prints a preamble-and-exercises set, and a set of exercises-and-solutions.

 - xsim.sty (Clemens Niederberger, 2017–21) is another option for creating exercises and the corresponding solutions, probably with more features that you will ever need.